 - Try to focus on unique, useful, handmade, silly, wearable, packable items that can generate equal or greater value when thrust into a room with hundreds of turtle fans.

-- If you have the ability to donate time at your research station or can offer specialised services to the science and conservation community, then consider this as a donation.
+- If you have the ability to donate time at your research station or can offer specialized services to the science and conservation community, then consider this as a donation.

-- If you are a maker yourself, make something special and one of a kind - photography, paintings, jewellry, ceramics, wood, clothing, and quilts are all very popular.
+- If you are a maker yourself, make something special and one-of-a-kind - photography, paintings, jewelry, ceramics, wood, clothing, and quilts are all very popular.

-- Anything WEARABLE - dresses, skirts, hats, jewellery, and shirts are always popular.
+- Anything WEARABLE - dresses, skirts, hats, jewelry, and shirts are always popular.